Continued fractions and orderings on the Markov numbers: A Theorem on continued fractions

-Next, suppose $\mu_1$ and $\mu_2$ are sequences in $\ZZ^+.$ We will prove the statement by induction on the number of entries before the $1,1$ in the first continued fraction.
+We will prove the statement by induction on the number of entries before the $1,1$ in the first continued fraction.
 For our base case we let $\mu_1 =a_1$.
-We apply Equation (\ref{eqnnumcutfromhead}) to both numerators in the expression on the left hand side of Equation (\ref{eqn replacedifference}).\\
+We apply Equation (\ref{eqnnumcutfromhead}) to both continuant polynomials in the expression on the left hand side of Equation (\ref{eqn replacedifference}).\\

 Since $N[1,1,\mu_2] =N[2,\mu_2]$, the first term is zero.
 We can decompose the second term using Equation (\ref{eqnnumcutfromhead}), then combine like terms.

 Since $\mu_1 = a_1$, we have that $N[\mu_1^-] = N[ ] = 1$ and therefore the right side of Equation (\ref{eqn replacedifference}) is $N[\mu_1^-]N[^-\mu_2] = N[ ]N[^-\mu_2]=N[^-\mu_2] $.
 Therefore the statement holds in the base case. \\